Lotayou/everybody_dance_now_pytorch/README.md

 ## Testing
 1. Download pretrained checkpoints:
-- Pose2vid generator (TODO: provide updated)
-- Face Enhancement (TODO: provide updated)
+- [Pose2vid generator](https://yadi.sk/d/gpKvisk8uLuUyA): put in `./checkpoints/everybody_dance_now_temporal/`

-2. Prepare the testing sequence: Save the skeleton figures in a folder named `test_A`, slice the corresponding pose coordinates from previously cached `poses.npy`, and wrap them in a single folder and put it under `./datasets/`.
+2. Prepare the testing sequence: Save the skeleton figures in a folder named `test_A`, slice the corresponding pose coordinates from previously cached `poses.npy`, and wrap them in a single folder (for example `cardio_dance_test`) and put it under `./datasets/`.

+   In addition, the program supports using first ground-truth frame as a reference, so create a new folder `test_B` and put inside the ground truth frame corresponding to the first item in `test_A` (with identical file name of course).

 3. Run the following command for global synthesis

     `sh ./scripts/test_full_512.sh`

-(TODO: rewrite the `test_video.py` script, merge global synthesis and local face enhancement)
+   This will generates a coarse video stored in `./results/$NAME$/$WHICH_EPOCH$/test_clip.avi` and cache all synthesized frames for face_enhancer evaluation.

+4. Run the face-enhancer to get the final result.

+    `python ./face-enhancer/enhance.py`

 ## Training
 #### Step I: Training global pose2vid network.